Using the StarLeaf Cloud API

 The body type for all POST and PUT requests must be of type application/json.

 GET and DELETE requests do not require a body.
 Where the server response includes a body, it is also of type application/json.
 Strings must be UTF-8 encoded.
 All responses include the header X-SL-SERVER, which identifies the server from which the response came.
 The client should include this information in any logs, to assist with debugging any issues.

 Details of the requests, together with the specification of the associated JSON bodies, are given in the following sections.
 Where a field is defined as being optional, then it may be omitted from the request body, in which case the default value is used.
 Response bodies may contain additional optional fields that are not described in this specification.
-Request bodies are permitted to include these additional fields so long as the value is not modified.

 We recommend that clients do not rely on the default value of boolean arguments.
 StarLeaf may change any default value in a future release.

 Before the client can make any API requests, the client must first authenticate itself with the StarLeaf Cloud API server.
 Clients authenticate with the StarLeaf Cloud either as an individual user or as an integration which is effectively a ‘dummy’ user which can either have administrator access to the organization or not.

 - Authentication header method: Introduced in Cloud 4.6 and used for integration access.
 This allows a client to authenticate with the StarLeaf Cloud as a ‘dummy’ user.
 You can use this as the authentication method for clients that will create and manage conferences.
 Such a client can also request a feature list and the software version of the server.
 If you give the integration ‘admin’ privileges, it can also create users in its own organization.
 Such a client cannot be associated with a real user; therefore the conferences it creates would not belong to a ‘real’ owner.
 Such a client cannot access the Cloud with reseller privileges.
 For more information, refer to Authentication using authentication header method